T-Bone Walker: 1910–1941: early years

-1942–1975: Later years
+1942–1975: later years

-In 1942, Charlie Glenn, the owner of the Rhumboogie Café, brought T-Bone Walker to Chicago for long-time stints in his club.
+In 1942, Charlie Glenn, the owner of the Rhumboogie Café, brought T-Bone Walker to Chicago for long stints in his club.
 In 1944 and 1945, Walker recorded for the Rhumboogie label, which was tied to the club, backed up by Marl Young's orchestra.

-T-Bone Walker performed at the second famed 'Cavalcade of Jazz' concert held at Wrigley Field in Los Angeles produced by Leon Hefflin Sr. on October 12, 1946.
-Jack McVea, Slim Gaillard, The Honeydrippers, Lionel Hampton and his Orchestra, and Louis Armstrong were all on the same program.
-He also performed for the third 'Cavalcade of Jazz' concert held in the same location on September 7, 1947 along with Woody Herman as Emcee, The Valdez Orchestra, The Blenders, The Honeydrippers, Slim Gaillard, Johnny Otis and his Orchestra, Toni Harper, The Three Blazers, and Sarah Vaughan.
+T-Bone Walker performed at the second famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles produced by Leon Hefflin Sr. on October 12, 1946.
+Jack McVea, Slim Gaillard, The Honeydrippers, Lionel Hampton and his Orchestra, and Louis Armstrong were also on the program.
+He performed for the third Cavalcade of Jazz concert held in the same location on September 7, 1947, along with Woody Herman as Emcee, The Valdez Orchestra, The Blenders, The Honeydrippers, Slim Gaillard, Johnny Otis and his Orchestra, Toni Harper, The Three Blazers, and Sarah Vaughan.

 Much of his output was recorded from 1946 to 1948 for Black & White Records, including his most famous song, "Call It Stormy Monday (But Tuesday Is Just as Bad)" (1947).
 Other notable songs he recorded during this period were "Bobby Sox Blues" (a number 3 R&B hit in 1947) and "West Side Baby" (number 8 on the R&B singles chart in 1948).

-Throughout his career Walker worked with top-notch musicians, including the trumpeter Teddy Buckner (e.g. on "Call It Stormy Monday (But Tuesday Is Just as Bad)"), the pianist Lloyd Glenn, the bassist Billy Hadnott (on the LP Hot Leftovers (1985) and the 78 "Long Skirt Baby Blues"//"Good-Bye Blues" (1947)), and the tenor saxophonist Jack McVea (on the songs "Don't Leave Me Baby" and "No Worry Blues").
+Throughout his career Walker worked with top-notch musicians, including trumpeter Teddy Buckner (on "Call It Stormy Monday"), pianist Lloyd Glenn, bassist Billy Hadnott (on the LP Hot Leftovers (1985) and "Long Skirt Baby Blues"/"Good-Bye Blues" (1947)), and tenor saxophonist Jack McVea (on the songs "Don't Leave Me Baby" and "No Worry Blues").

 He recorded from 1950 to 1954 for Imperial Records (backed by Dave Bartholomew).
 Walker's only record in the next five years was T-Bone Blues, recorded during three widely separated sessions in 1955, 1956 and 1957 and released by Atlantic Records in 1959.

 By the early 1960s, Walker's career had slowed down, in spite of an energetic performance at the American Folk Blues Festival in 1962 with the pianist Memphis Slim and the prolific writer and musician Willie Dixon, among others.
-However, several critically acclaimed albums followed, such as I Want a Little Girl (recorded for Delmark Records in 1968).
+However, several critically acclaimed albums followed, such as I Want a Little Girl (Delmark Records, 1968).
 Walker recorded in his last years, from 1968 to 1975, for Robin Hemingway's music publishing company, Jitney Jane Songs.
 He won a Grammy Award for Best Ethnic or Traditional Folk Recording in 1970 for Good Feelin, while signed with Polydor Records, produced by Hemingway, followed by another album produced by Hemingway, Fly Walker Airlines, released in 1972.

 Death

 Walker's career began to wind down after he suffered a stroke in 1974.
 He died at his home in Los Angeles of bronchial pneumonia following another stroke in March 1975, at the age of 64.
-He influenced a generation of Detroit guitarists.